Microchip-MPLAB-Harmony/bootloader_apps_usb/apps/docs/readme_configure_application_sam.md

     - Enabling the fuse settings also increases the size of the binary when generated through the hex file

 4. **Specify the Application Start Address:**
-    - Specify the Start address from where the application will run under the **Application Start Address (Hex)** option in System block in MHC.
+    - Specify the Start address from where the application will run under the **Application Start Address (Hex)** option in System block in MCC.

     - This value should be equal to or greater than the bootloader size and must be aligned to the erase unit size on that device.